ropod-project/dotfiles/README.md

 ## Installation

-**Note**: If you are sourcing some files creating any aliases or setting some environment variables, it is recommended that you move those lines from `~/.bashrc` to `~/.source_list` before installing.
+**Note**: If you are sourcing some files, creating any aliases or setting some environment variables, it is recommended that you move those lines from `~/.bashrc` to `~/.source_list` before installing.